MichaelVrana/sle22-signatr-artifact/README.md

 ## Rendering the paper results

 We just have to render the RMkardown file.
-It will output an `experiment-uf.tex` file with macros for all the experimental values in the paper, and pdf files for the figures of the paper.
+It will output an `experiment-uf.tex` file with macros for all the experimental values in the paper, and a pdf file (`uf-call-signatures.pdf`) for Figure 4 in the paper.

 ```bash
 R -e 'rmarkdown::render("sle.Rmd")'